 - Pillowy soft, fluffy, melt-in-your-mouth inside

-- Made without a stand mixer
+- Made without a stand mixer in one bowl

 - Topped with fresh parmesan and rosemary olive oil